-Table 33 AURIXTM TC3xx Features intended for Development-only
+Table 34 AURIXTM TC3xx Features intended for Development-only

-Functional Block Functions Function Name Remarks GTM TRIGGER_Data Generation DTRACE Interface to trigger tracing of internal GTM signals.
+1 1 Tided for Development-only Functional Functions Function Remarks Block Name GTM TRIGGER_Data Generation DTRACE Interface to trigger tracing of internal GTM signals.
 Regarded as not being part of any application after development phase is finalized MCMCAN Receive DEBUG_RX Interface used for debugging purpose to receive DAP frame over CAN frame.
 Development-only feature as debugging is not part of the safety relevant application assumption MCMCAN Transmit DEBUG_TX Interface used for debugging purpose to transmit DAP frame over CAN frame.
 Development-only feature as debugging is not part of the safety relevant application assumption SCU Watchdog WDTDebug Suspend This function shall only be used during Debug-operation in order to avoid unintended alarms/resets TRACE Other interfaces TRACE This feature should be used only during development to document and analyze the runtime behavior of a software DEBUG all DEBUG Debug feature (OCDS, MCDS) shall only be activated and used during system development phase and shall be deactivated before release for production

-Table 33 AURIXTM TC3xx Features intended for Development-only
+Table 34 AURIXTM TC3xx Features intended for Development-only